Aromatics Recovery – GT‑BTX PluS®

 Rich solvent, containing aromatics and sulfur compounds, is routed to the solvent recovery column (SRC), where the hydrocarbons and sulfur species are separated, and lean solvent is recovered in columns bottoms.
 The SRC overhead is hydrotreated by conventional means and either used as desulfurized gasoline or directed to an aromatics plant.
 Lean solvent from the SRC bottoms is recycled back to the EDC.

-- Reduces the sulfur content of the FCC gasoline fraction being sent to the gasoline pool
+- Sulfur content of the FCC gasoline fraction being sent to the gasoline pool reduced to less than 20 ppm.

-- Greater utilization of naphtha reformer compared to units that recycle the cracked gasoline.
-Avoids BTX taking a “free ride” through the unit
+- Greater utilization of the naphtha reformer, compared to units that recycle the cracked gasoline.